The Right Way to Clean the Rim Jets of Your Toilet

 What do the rim jets do – and why it’s important to clean them

-When you flush the toilet, water is released from the tank into the bowl and uses a swirling motion to push the contents through the drain.
-The rim jets are the holes that release the water into the toilet bowl.
-Because they are concealed, the holes can become clogged by mineral deposits or bacteria growth.
-The rim jets need to be cleared to allow for proper water flow and full flushes.
+When you flush the toilet, a stream of water is released from the tank into the bowl, using a swirling motion to push the contents through the drain as it passes through the bowl.
+In an ordinary toilet bowl, the rim jets are the holes that release the water.
+It is possible that mineral deposits or bacteria can become clogged in the holes.
+And due to their concealed nature, it can be hard to notice and clean them properly.
+Rim jets need to be cleared to allow for proper water flow and full flushes.

 How to unclog and clean rim jets